A Campaign for Boxwell Reservation

 T. Clark Akers

 Aubrey B. Harwell, Jr. Leadership Center at Camp Stalhman: Replace outdated facility with one that helps expand programs and serve as a gathering location for Boxwell Reservation campers and volunteer leaders.
 The Center will include a new kitchen, dining hall, and conference room.

 New Shower Houses (6): (completed):New shower houses with restroom facilities at Camp Craig and Camp Stahlman will bring Boxwell Reservation into the 21st century.

 In celebration of Boxwell’s 100th Anniversary in 2020, a new entrance gateway was built to mark the threshold into camp that also honors Boxwell alumni who are veterans or current servicemembers.

-Roy Grindstaff Skilled Trades Center (to open summer 2023): To provide Scouts opportunities to earn merit badges such as welding, plumbing, electrical and automotive maintenance.
+Roy Grindstaff Skilled Trades Center: (completed) To provide Scouts opportunities to earn merit badges such as welding, plumbing, electrical and automotive maintenance.
 Trade skills learned through these merit badges may foster a future career or hobby for Scouts.

 New Family and Staff Lodge: To provide indoor overnight facilities for training groups or Scoutreach families and other visitors not accustomed to the more primitive camp experience.
 The facility will also be used to support outside groups who will rent the space.

 Camp Craig Dining Hall Renovations (renovations complete):Timber replacement on front, glass replacement, new roof with repairs, accessible bathrooms and updating kitchen equipment in the dining hall.

 Renovate Ranger Residences (renovations complete): Improve residences to provide a more up-to-date home for Camp Rangers and their families.